carteraspear/microgreens/README.md

-This is code for a social app i made lmao
+This is code for a social app i made lmao.